 Always follow up to ensure the customer is satisfied with your solution.
 Doing so may remind the customer to edit their negative review or, at the very least, leave them with a positive sentiment toward your business.

 It’s hard to overstate how important online reviews are to your company’s reputation management.
-Nearly eight out of 10 consumers would go out of their way to support a company with excellent customer service, including review management
+Nearly eight out of 10 consumers would go out of their way to support a company with excellent customer service, including review management.

-The best way to combat negative customer feedback?
+Bad service costs you business — it’s as simple as that.
+But the best way to combat negative customer feedback?
 Prevent it from happening in the first place.

-Negative Customer Review FAQs
+Negative Review Responses FAQs

 Surprisingly, a modest amount of negative feedback can actually help your business.
 A study conducted by Northwestern University has shown that consumers are skeptical of a 5.0 review rating.
 It turns out that buyers hold a stronger opinion of a 4.6 review rating over a “perfect” 5.0 score.